geraldnguyen/geraldnguyen.github.com/content/blog/2022-01-20-what-are-apis.md

 ## APIs belongs in the Backend

 With the Kitchen being Backend, APIs are the kitchen's offering of available dishes to waiters and customers.
-For examples, the API `GET /kitchen/dishes` tells its consumers what they can order today, the `GET /kitchen/dishes/hawaian-pizza` returns detailed description of that delicious food, or `POST ttps://the-kitchen/tables/123/orders` accepts a new order.
+For examples, the API `GET /kitchen/dishes` tells its consumers what they can order today, the `GET /kitchen/dishes/hawaian-pizza` returns detailed description of that delicious food, or `POST /kitchen/tables/123/orders` accepts a new order.

 Fulfillment of API requests are of course completed in the Kitchen.
 The chef determines the menu, set out recipe of each dish, and cooks all customer orders.

-## Note: There may not be a Frontend
+## There may not be a Frontend

 ![](/images/icecream-truck-small.jpg)